SamLeGamerYB/sm64CoopDX/README.md

 # sm64coopdx Mod luncher

 > This is a beta project, so there is a lots of bugs.
-If you encounter any bugs please [click here](https://github.com/SamLeGamerYB/sm64CoopDX/issues/new) to report :D
+If you encounter any bugs please [click here](https://github.com/SamLeGamerYB/sm64CoopDX/issues/new) to report the bug :D

 **This application is a mod luncher for [Super Mario 64 Co-op Deluxe](https://sm64coopdx.com/)**